Deficiency zero for random reaction networks under a stochastic block model framework: Reaction networks

-As we are interested in networks with deficiency zero, it is an important fact that a deficiency zero network cannot have too many complexes.
-The following Lemma from \cite{prevalence} gives an upper bound.
+As we are interested in networks with deficiency zero, it is an important fact that a deficiency zero network cannot have too many vertices.
+The following lemma from \cite{prevalence} gives an upper bound.

-\begin{lemma}[Lemma 5.1 from \cite{prevalence}] Let $n\in \N$ and let $\{\S,\C,\Re \}$ be a reaction network with $n$ species.
+\begin{lemma}[Lemma 2.1(e) from \cite{prevalence}] Let $n\in \N$ and let $\{\S,\C,\Re \}$ be a reaction network with $n$ species.
 Assume that the reaction network has deficiency zero, then

 \end{lemma}